 The entry age normal actuarial cost method of valuation was used in determining liabilities and normal cost.
-The normal cost was calculated as if everyone were in the Year 2000 Plan.

 Differences in the past between assumed experience and actual experience ("actuarial gains and losses") become part of actuarial accrued liabilities.

 Unfunded actuarial accrued liabilities are amortized to produce payments (principal & interest) which are level percents of payroll contributions.